 One more good thing about channel faders is that you can always leave some volume space to yourself.
 How ?
 Let me explain.

-Especially towards the end of a typical DJ performance, sound becomes maxed out at some point, leaving you no option to adjust it.
+Especially towards the end of a typical DJ performance, sound becomes maxed out at some point, leaving you with no option to adjust it.
 This is when your space kicks in.
 I always keep my channel faders about 70 percent up and set the main volume accordingly.
 If I need more or less later on, I use that 30 percent space.
 Smart idea, right ?

 Long story short, I don’t recommend new DJs to use the crossfader for mixing unless they scratch.